 “I think he was used to figuring out a way out of a problem, and I think that this wasn’t a problem that he could see a way out of except for this,” she said.
 “And I don’t think that he really thought that he would get better with mental health help.
 I guess I disagree with that.”

 The mentality of independent, older men working in rural areas may contribute to this suicide problem.
-The CDC found in 2016 that the professions with the highest rate of suicide are farmers, fishermen and forestry workers.

 And for farmers, the economy has been down for the last few years.

 Matt Perdue, a National Farmers Union spokesman, says there are non-profits and state organizations trying to help farmers in distress.
 However, he says they’ve told the Farmers Union “that demand is at an all-time high.
 That they’re hearing from farmers and ranchers more than they have since probably the 1980’s farm crisis and that they just do not have the funding they need to provide the services that these farmers and ranchers need.”